-Our camp staff is chosen based on responsibility, ability to relate to children, and sensitivity to each camper's individual needs.
+Our camp staff is selected based on responsibility, ability to relate to children, and sensitivity to each child's individual needs.

-Our staff receives 40+ hours of training before your campers' summer begins as well as throughout the summer from the Y Directors and Managers.
+Our staff receives 40+ hours of training before your camper's summer begins as well throughout the summer by the Y Directors and Managers.
 Training includes but is not limited to CPR/AED, First Aid, Child Abuse Prevention, emergency procedures/risk management, behavior management, discipline policy, character development, program curriculum, lesson planning, pool procedures, field trip procedures, transportation, customer service, and parent communication.
 All staff are trained mandated reporters.

-Our professionally trained and enthusiastic staff is the key ingredient to a positive camping experience here at the Indian Boundary Y.
+Our professionally trained and enthusiastic staff is the key ingredient to a positive camping experience here at YMCA Safe 'n Sound.